 John Rochester Thomas, the Architect

-One of the most prolific architects in the late 19th Century John Rochester Thomas was born in Rochester, NY on June 18 of 1848.
+One of the most prolific architects in the late nineteenth century John Rochester Thomas was born in Rochester, NY on June 18 of 1848.
 He was the son of William and Elizabeth Thomas.
 John was enrolled in the Rochester Public School system until early 1862.
 At that time he dropped out to help his family after his father's business failed.
 Later that year, John apprenticed under the Rochester architect, Merwin Austin.
 He also took classes at the University of Rochester.
 After coming back from studying the grand buildings of Europe, John Thomas entered professional practice in 1868 at the age of 20.

 Among his work are three buildings in Fairport.
 Three of his structures have been locally designated and are on the National Register of Historic Places.
 They are the First Congregational United Church of Christ at 26 East Church Street, the Henry DeLand House at 1 East Church Street, and the First Baptist Church of Fairport located at 92 South Main Street.
 Several homes in Fairport were also designed by Mr. Thomas.
 They are the Charles H. Howe House at 26 Perrin Street, 113 West Church Street and 176 North Main Street.